10865-bug/Score-based-Particle-Filtering/README.md

 # Score-based-Particle-Filtering
-This is a repository that draws inspiration from Data Assistance Flow Matching settings and data.
+This is a repository that draws inspiration from Data Assistance Flow Matching's settings and data.
 We are currently trying to implement it.

 ---